csound/csound/frontends/nwjs/README.md

 ## RUNNING

-There are several ways of running Csound pieces in NW.js with `csound.node`.

-1. Run the `nw` program, and drop an HTML file that embeds a Csound piece on the `nw` window.

-2. From the command line, execute `nw <directory>`, where the directory contains the JSON-formatted manifest of a NW.js application based on an HTML file that embeds a Csound piece.
+From the command line, execute `nw <directory>`, where the directory contains the JSON-formatted manifest of a NW.js application based on an HTML file that embeds a Csound piece.
 See the NW.js documention for more information on the manifest and packaging NW.js applications.
-An example manifest (must be named package.json) for csound.node is:
+An example manifest (must be named package.json) for running "Scrims_node.html" with nw and csound.node is:

 <pre>
 {
   "main": "Scrims_node.html",
-  "name": "Scrims",
+  "name": "Scrims_node",
   "description": "Visual music for Csound and HTML5", "version": "0.1.0",
   "keywords": [ "Csound", "node-webkit" ],
   "nodejs": true,
   "node-remote": "http://<all-urls>/*",
   "window": {
-    "title": "Scrims",
+    "title": "Scrims_node",
     "icon": "link.png",
     "toolbar": false,
     "frame": false,